MEGA65/open-roms/CONFIG.md

 ### `CONFIG_KEYBOARD_C128_CAPS_LOCK`

-If C128 keyboard support is selected, allows to additionally support it's CAPS LOCK keys.
+Allows to use CAPS LOCK key on the C128 keyboard, this is independent from `CONFIG_KEYBOARD_C128`.
 Support is C64-safe (there is a protection against false-positive reading on the C64).

-Needs about 47 bytes more space in KERNAL segment.
+Needs about 50 bytes more space in KERNAL segment.
+If unsure - disable.

 ### `CONFIG_KEY_REPEAT_DEFAULT`